hrbackdev/hrbackdev/README.md

 ## Featured Projects

 - [PrintGuard - Control and Detection System](https://github.com/hrbackdev/printguard): This project involves the development of a 3D printer detection and control system using Machine Learning, Computer Vision, and MQTT with Python.
+- [Fetching GitHub User Information with Express.js](https://github.com/hrbackdev/gitapi): This code demonstrates how to create a simple Express.js server to fetch GitHub user information using async/await.

 ## Contact